girardinsamuel/pingcrm-masonite/README.md

 Disclaimer : the demo is based on the [official Inertia.js demo](https://github.com/inertiajs/pingcrm.git) (for the Vue part)

+This demo is using [masonite-js-routes](https://github.com/girardinsamuel/masonite-js-routes) to publish routes client-side and `ziggy-js` which provides a very handy `route()` helper in Javascript !

 ## Installation

 Clone the repo locally: